naboeth/ethcc2022/README.md

 - Simplicity: We had a lot if ideas around the goal to motivate people cooking for themselves, but due to the limited time and programming experience, they had to be put on the roadmap
 - Front-end: We had to remind ourselves to stay really simple
 - Back-end: The Difference between depositing money into a smart contract and an account, implement the time lock function / code generating and implement it on the front-end
+- Verification/Proof-of-Cook: Creating randomness for generating a random code on-block is really difficult.
+It is actually better and more secure to do it off-chain and call it on the blockchain.
+But our security is not based on how difficult it is to find out the code, the AI recognition and verification method of taking both the meal and handwritten code are enough to ensure solid anti-fraud measures.

 ### Accomplishments that we're proud of

 - We're all web3 development beginners, so our primary goal was to learn and gain experiences, we definitely achieved that
 - We have come up with a model on how to motivate people to better take care of themselves through home cooking
-- We grew together as a team and met a lot of inspiring people who gave feedback on the idea
+- We grew together as a team and met a lot of inspiring people who gave feedbacks on the idea

 ### What we learned